alesalsa10/IrisML/README.md

 # IrisML
-Machine learning project to recognize difference species of the iris flower
+Machine learning project to recognize difference species of the iris flower.
+Tutorial